krosenfeld-IDM/mcp-pack/README.md

 ## Using the server

-You can add the server to you `mcp.json` (or similar) file.
+Once you have a database created and the `qdrant` docker running, you can add the server to you `mcp.json` (or similar) file.
 See the `examples/` for more details.
 Below is more information for code editors:
 - [VSCode](https://code.visualstudio.com/docs/copilot/chat/mcp-servers)
 - [cursor](https://docs.cursor.com/context/model-context-protocol) (NB: may not work properly with remote connections)
 - [windsurf](https://docs.windsurf.com/windsurf/mcp)